-The administration, along with Alaska’s Republican delegation in Congress, wants to see sections of the refuge’s coastal plain leased before the end of Trump’s term.
+The administration, along with Alaska’s all-Republican delegation in Congress, wants to see sections of the refuge’s coastal plain leased before the end of Trump’s term.

 The Trump administration is also looking for ways to keep national parks and refuges open so as not to hurt local economies that rely on tourism.

-Earlier this week officials said they would temporarily close California’s Joshua Tree National Park on Thursday to clean bathrooms and do other maintenance work, such as address the felled trees vandals cut down to drive illegally through the park.
+Earlier this week, officials said they would temporarily close California’s Joshua Tree National Park on Thursday to clean bathrooms and do other maintenance work, such as addressing the felled trees vandals cut down to drive illegally through the park.
 But they pledged to “restore visitor access to the park as quickly as possible to mitigate any negative impact to the local economy.”